 First, what is a business valuation?

-A business valuation is the process of assigning an economic value—that is, a dollar amount—to your business.
+A business valuation is a process of assigning an economic value—that is, a dollar amount—to your business.
 As I mentioned, this is helpful to have if you’re considering your exit.
 You may also wish to get a valuation of your business if you’re planning your estate or vetting values for a merger or acquisition.
-You will be required to get a valuation if you’re transitioning your business to an ESOP https://www.jakcpa.com/3-things-every-business-owner-should-know-about-esops
+You will be required to get a valuation if you’re transitioning your business to an ESOP.

-Depending on the reason you need one, a business valuation involves a variety of analyzations and methods.
-It also involves judgment on the part of the valuator to determine the value of your company.
+Depending on the reason you need one, a business valuation involves a variety of analyses and methods.
+It also involves judgment on the part of the evaluator to determine the value of your company.
 This is typically based upon valuing your income stream (benefit stream) by utilizing projections or through historical earnings.